 Students will acquire an up-to-date knowledge and become experts in a field of specialization.

-The program is supported by the Research Center for Economics and Management (CREM), the only research center dedicated to Economics and Management Sciences in the western part of France.
+The program and supervision of students focusing on research are supported by the Research Center for Economics and Management (CREM), the only research center dedicated to Economics and Management Sciences in the western part of France.

 CREM is accredited by the National Center for Scientific Research (CNRS).